 These are actual words that Deborah Seelinger of the Minnesota Parent Teacher Association heard from her son – thus developing what we’ll call the “Raisin Theory.”
 Surely that’s not true, though – right?

 School meals are required by law to be healthy and balanced.
 School nutrition professionals work tirelessly to develop menus that are not only nutritious, but also delicious.
 They also work to improve their student’s perceptions of the foods they serve.
 But when parents hear comments like this, their perceptions may become skewed as well.
 Sure, parents can certainly check what’s on the menu at their child’s school, but how are they to know the quality?
 Since they are often the ones footing their student’s lunch bill, misconceptions of the foods offered can lead to a decrease in participation in your child nutrition program.

-Seelinger as well as Sherri Knutson, the Student Nutrition Services Coordinator at Rochester Public Schools (MN), presented “Not Your Parents Lunchroom” at this year’s Minnesota School Nutrition Association Annual Conference.
+Seelinger as well as Sherri Knutson, the Student Nutrition Services Coordinator at Rochester Public Schools (MN), presented “Not Your Parents Lunchroom” at the 2017 Minnesota School Nutrition Association Annual Conference in Duluth.
 This presentation discussed how their organizations joined forces to bring even more awareness to the great things the school foodservice program was doing, and more peace of mind to parents.
 Read on for four key strategies for debunking the raisin theory and raising awareness for your program by engaging parents.